 Waking up to the mist of the morning with a view of the scarlet tree leaves in Alborz Mountains will awake the poet inside you like Nima, the famous contemporary Persian poet who was born and lived in Yoush.

 Autumn is the best time to visit Hyrcanian forests of Alborz Mountains.
-Hyrcanian forests of Iran are ancient jungles surviving from the last stage of ice age on earth, from 110,000 to 12,000 years ago.
-These beautiful and ancient woods carry millions of different DNA and genes making this location a green biology library.
+Hyrcanian forests are old-growth surviving forests dating back to 25 to 50 million years ago.
+This beautiful treasary carries millions of different DNA and genes making this location a green biology library.

 There are more than eighty different plant species living in Iran’s Hyrcanian woods with some rare kinds such as Beech (Fagus), Alder, Elm, Prunus avium or wild cherry.
 Hyrcanian forests existed in Europe as well but did not survive the cold climate of the region and went extinct.
 Caspian shores are warm and humid helping these plantations to survive.
 These forests are the inhabitant of Persian ironwood known as Parrotia persica native to the north of Iran.
 The leaves of this deciduous tree are reddish-purple in spring, dark green in summer, and yellow orange in fall.